aiven/devportal/docs/tools/terraform/index.rst

 Getting started
 ---------------

-Please refer to the :doc:`getting started guide <geting-started>` for your first Terraform project.
+Please refer to the :doc:`getting started guide <get-started>` for your first Terraform project.

 .. panels::